 Employers should then ensure that the prevention policy is distributed to all employees and that they have a good understanding of what the policy means.
 Acknowledgements of receipt of the policy can be created and kept on file.
 The policy should be issued to new hires, and it’s wise to review the policy on a company-wide basis regularly.
 Employers should ensure that supervisors are particularly well-trained on the policy (and comply with requirements for bi-annual supervisor training, as appropriate) and understand the important role they play in preventing and properly dealing with harassment, discrimination and retaliation in the workplace.

 Michael Freeland has been practicing law for 25 years and specializes in employment law matters including those of harassment, discrimination and retaliation.
-Contact Freeland Law APC for a free 30-minute consultation with Michael Freeland, experienced employment lawyer serving San Diego, California.
+Contact Freeland Law APC for a consultation with Michael Freeland, experienced employment lawyer serving San Diego, California.

 The information you obtain at this site is not, nor is it intended to be, legal advice.
 You should consult an attorney for advice regarding your individual situation.
 We invite you to contact us and welcome your calls, letters and electronic mail.
 Contacting us does not create an attorney-client relationship.
 Please do not send any confidential information to us until such time as an attorney-client relationship has been established.